in memory of Stuart Raleigh

 February 1952, Barber completed Souvenirs: Ballet Suite, Op.
 28, a suite of six dances for piano duet for Turner and himself to play together, and to satisfy, as his longtime G. Schirmer editor Paul Wittke described it, his “gather-round-the piano side.”
 Turner had suggested something in the manner of Eadie & Rack — Eadie Griffith & Howard Godwin — who played showtunes on dueling pianos at the gay-friendly and desegregated Blue Angel Supper Club on E. 55th.
 Godwin had played piano for Judy Garland in “Easter Parade;” met Eadie in California and they married (she died in 1956).

-Robert Fizdale & Arthur Gold, pianistic and romantic partners, gave the official world premiere — in their own arrangement for two pianos (only slightly altered from Barber’s original) — in London’s Wigmore Hall, December ‘52.
-The U.S. premiere was at MOMA, March ‘53.
-Barber concurrently orchestrated the suite for use as a ballet, although Fritz Reiner premiered that version with the Chicago Symphony in 1953 (before the New York City Ballet production materialized).
+Robert Fizdale & Arthur Gold, pianistic and romantic partners, gave the official world premiere — in their own arrangement for two pianos (only slightly altered from Barber’s original) — in London’s Wigmore Hall, December ’52.
+The U.S. premiere was at the Museum of Modern Art, March ’53.

 Barber, in a 1956 letter to Turner: “Much love, sacred and profane, and one very lascivious caress to make you shiver and sigh with deep desire: unsatisfiable…..except with me.”